VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 ### INTERNATIONAL MODE

-When using the FMT function in International Mode the “Width” fields refer to character display widths, such that a character may take up more than a single display position.
+When using the FMT function in International Mode the "Width" fields refer to character display widths, such that a character may take up more than a single display position.
 This is typical of the Japanese, Chinese, and characters whereby the character display requires